 Until asking for a referral has become a habit and you are comfortable with it, write yourself a script to follow.
 Remember, you're not making an Oscar acceptance speech here.
-When you ask for a referral, be sincere and direct—and brief.
-Say something like,
+When you ask for a referral, be sincere, direct, and brief.
+For example:

-"I'm really glad that you're pleased with my work.
+"I'm so glad that you're pleased with my work.
 I'd really appreciate it if you'd pass my name along to anyone else you know who would be interested in _____________ (what you do).
 May I leave these extra business cards with you?"